digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :dedent:

-Both AWS and GCP do not offer automatic rotation of asymmetric keys so, contrary to the wrapper key rotation, the node operator needs to be responsible of periodically rotating the keys.
+Both AWS and GCP do not offer automatic rotation of asymmetric keys so, contrary to the wrapper key rotation, the node operator needs to be responsible for periodically rotating the keys.

 Auditability
 ^^^^^^^^^^^^